 Alternatively, you can simply download and use this Fix It 50446 from Microsoft given on KB947215.
+Please see if it applies to your version of Windows OS.
 You may lose your data if you have not backed it up.

 You may also want to check out ReProfiler.
-It is a freeware tool for manipulating user profiles on Windows 7, Vista, XP, 2000, Server 2003 & Server 2008.
-If you face an issue where you are unable to access a user’s data and settings, check it out!
+It is a freeware tool for manipulating user profiles on Windows.
+It would be useful if you face an issue where you are unable to access a user’s data and settings.